ProPranu6/smart-eval/README.md

 ♟Split single sentence with a potential of being split sentence to bring it to the form of model answer

 ♟Better the quality of Immutable Phrases(that is to identify ImPs among Nouns rather than declaring nouns as ImPs)

+♟️Better Thresholds for semantic similarities

+♟️Make an end-to-end architecture that considers factors on which marking should be done automatically

 ♟Identify the Strongest and Weakest Concepts of a student from his/her report